DiamondLightSource/ispyb-api/src/ispyb/simulation/README.md

 isypb.simulate bm23 'Energy scan'
 ```

-This will link some real raw data into a new location in the session along with snapshots if available, create a datacollection in the ispyb database and trigger a mimas start event to determine the processing execution plan.
+This will link some real raw data into a new location in the session along with snapshots if available, create a datacollection in the ispyb database.
+It can trigger events before and after the data is copied using the `ispyb.simulator.before_datacollection` and `ispyb.simulator.after_datacollection` entry points.
+These are passing just the `DataCollection.dataCollectionId`.

 The simulator will create hierarchically a component (`Protein`), related `BLSample` (with intermediate `Crystal`), and potentially a `SubSample`, contained within a `Container`, `Dewar`, and `Shipment` belonging to the specified `Proposal` if they do not already exist with the defined name.
 Then the simulator creates a `DataCollection` and `DataCollectionGroup`, linked to the relevant `BLSample` and `BLSession`.
 If grid info information is specified it will also create an entry in `GridInfo`